EXCLUSIVE-Biden to sign defence pact in Papua New Guinea, with eyes on China | Law-Order

 Two of his uncles were based in PNG in World War Two as airmen, including one who died in a plane crash in May 1944, Biden recalled during a 2016 visit to Australia.
 Historians have said PNG was essential to the U.S. drive across the Pacific to liberate the Philippines in the war, and Australian Foreign Minister Penny Wong has urged people to look at history to understand "the strategic importance of Pacific islands to Australia's security needs".

 Classified portions of an Australian defence review were reported by local media to warn Australia would be unable to defend itself from a Chinese missile attack launched from the Pacific.
-Chinese anti-ship ballistic missiles, if positioned in the Pacific islands, could stop United States and Australian navy movement, University of NSW professor David Kilcullen, a former special advisor on counterinsurgency to the U.S. Secretary of State, wrote in Australian Foreign Affairs.
+Chinese anti-ship ballistic missiles, if positioned in the Pacific islands, could stop U.S. and Australian navy movement and interdict vital trade routes, University of NSW professor David Kilcullen, a former special adviser on counterinsurgency to the U.S. Secretary of State, told Reuters.

+"A U.S.-China conflict could play out across the whole Pacific including Melanesia and the Polynesian islands, not just in the Taiwan Strait and South China Sea, which puts PNG and the Solomons firmly in the spotlight," he said.
+China and the Solomon Islands have denied their security pact allows a navy base.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)